debog/hypar/doc/Examples.md

 with any external library.
 Most of them can be run on one or a small number of processors.

+\subpage gpu_examples : Examples that use NVidia GPUs.

+\subpage ib_examples : Examples that use the immersed boundary method to simulate various geometries.

+\subpage librom_examples : Examples that use reduced-order modeling capabilities from libROM.

+\subpage md_examples : Examples that use the multidomain functionality.

 \subpage petsc_examples :
 Some examples that use implicit or semi-implicit (IMEX) time integration methods implemented in PETSc.
 To run them, HyPar needs to be compiled \b with \b PETSc.

-\subpage ib_examples : Examples that use the immersed boundary method to simulate various geometries.

-\subpage md_examples : Examples that use the multidomain functionality.

 \subpage sg_examples : Examples that use the sparse grids spatial discretization.

-\subpage librom_examples : Examples that use reduced-order modeling capabilities from libROM.

 \page basic_examples Basic Examples